zoogie/seedminer_toolbox/readme.txt

 Just a little script for downloading msed data from Blackfall's Gitlab repo.
 Data is commited to this repo from the DIS Jenkins site.

+- compat.py
+Dumb little script to find compatible dsiware games based on save and executable size.
+Make sure to read top of script source for extra directions.